Mexico's Comerci reports lower first quarter profit

-MEXICO CITY Retailer Comercial Mexicana COMEUBC.MX said on Wednesday its first-quarter net profit fell 13 percent after it sold its 50 percent stake in warehouse club operator Costco.
+MEXICO CITY, April 24 Retailer Comercial Mexicana said on Wednesday its first-quarter net profit fell 13 percent after it sold its 50 percent stake in warehouse club operator Costco.

 The company, known locally as Comerci, said first-quarter profit slipped to 414 million pesos ($33.6 million) in the January-March period, from 475 million pesos in the same period a year earlier.